| What's New

 siblings is a better predictor of heart disease than parental history

-or risk factors such as cholesterol levels and smoking".
+or risk factors such as cholesterol levels and smoking".2004-09-09: Are there similarities

 between CR and sleep restriction?
 Maybe so, as reported in this journal